codux-demos/remix-indie/_codux/readme.md

 - can't seem to be able to select the hover selector (css modules)
 - and the states don't seem to work..
 - in a few cases adding a class requires reload (not sure of what) to show in the panel
+- missing rem in gap
+- can't drop elements inside label

+## features

+- add new elements to the end

+## TODO

+- submit form on load to see errors
+- types
+- fake data
+- files order